balthisar/JDWordpress/README.md

 Purpose
 -------

-This plugin lets you integrate your Wordpress database into your CakePHP site with minimum effort.
-It uses none of Wordpress’ functionality to perform any of its work; it’s completely independent and requires only Wordpress’s database.
+This plugin lets you integrate your WordPress database into your CakePHP site with minimum effort.
+It uses none of WordPress’ functionality to perform any of its work; it’s completely independent and requires only WordPress’s database.

-Oh, unlike Wordpress, you can write your articles in MarkdownExtra format.
+Oh, unlike WordPress, you can write your articles in MarkdownExtra format.
 And, if you like, any source code can be syntax highlighted with the built-in GeSHi.

-Note that there’s currently *not* any support for Wordpress’ comments system or user management at all.
+Note that there’s currently *not* any support for WordPress’ comments system or user management at all.
 This is a design feature and not a bug or oversight, since presumably you have an existing CakePHP application and want to use your own security and user management systems.

-Also there’s no support for generating Wordpress content.
-You should use Wordpress and its excellent tools for that, otherwise why have Wordpress at all?
-We’re only interested in showing Wordpress’ data.
+Also there’s no support for generating WordPress content.
+You should use WordPress and its excellent tools for that, otherwise why have WordPress at all?
+We’re only interested in showing WordPress’ data.

 Some Cool Features
 ------------------

-The most prominent feature is that you don’t have to run Wordpress as your front-end; you can run your CakePHP site and pull in content wherever you want it.
-Because JDWordpress only requires the database from Wordpress, you can run Wordpress backend in another directory, subdomain, or even other machine.
+The most prominent feature is that you don’t have to run WordPress as your front-end; you can run your CakePHP site and pull in content wherever you want it.
+Because JDWordpress only requires the database from WordPress, you can run WordPress backend in another directory, subdomain, or even other machine.

 Live support for index pages showing all tags, all categories, all